Updated June 26, 2019 by Mike Stewart PREC

 They Can Ask, But Should You Give It?

 List price does not equal market value!
 Price is almost always negotiable (especially in a soft market).
 Very often properties in Vancouver are priced above market value, sometimes they are priced at market value, and occasionally they are priced below market value (See Multiple Offer Situations for Buyers).

 Because once you find your dream home you need to know what the property is worth to prepare an initial offer and to have an idea of what sale price you will eventually negotiate, but more on that later.

-Comparative Market Analysis – How I Calculate Market Value.
+Comparative Market Analysis – How Realtors Calculate Market Value of a Property.

 To figure out what your dream home is worth, I use a process called Comparative Market Analysis (CMA).
 Here’s how I do it: